Markham, ON L3R 6H3

 |$120k - $160k||1|

 The Leprosy Mission was founded in India in 1869, with the Canadian affiliate formed in Guelph, Ontario, in 1892.
 In 1982, the development of multi-drug therapy allowed the Leprosy Mission to expand its work from the alleviation of suffering towards an actual cure.
-In 2014, the Leprosy Mission rebranded to effect:hope. effect:hope's mission is "to cure and end leprosy together: overcoming disease, disability and stigma."
-Its vision is "leprosy eliminated; hope restored." effect:hope reports that in F2014, there were 215,656 new cases of leprosy worldwide.
+In 2014, the Leprosy Mission rebranded to effect:hope. effect:hope’s mission is to free people from Neglected Tropical Diseases (NTDs), including leprosy, buruli ulcers, lymphatic filariasis, hookworm, roundworm, and river blindness. effect:hope reports that 164,666 people were screened and 13,027 (8%) were diagnosed with an NTD in 2016.
+Of this, 6,253 people were treated and 793 referred.
+The charity reports that 635,287 lives were changed through hope and healing in 2016.

-effect:hope aims to eliminate leprosy through four domains of change: service delivery, advocacy, strengthening health systems and research.
+The charity carries out programs in 4 domains: strengthening health systems, activating and equipping communities, research, and advocacy.
 In collaboration with international partners, effect:hope works in 12 countries including Bangladesh, Liberia, Myanmar, Nepal and Nigeria.
 The charity works towards its mission by helping its partners set up hospitals, rural health centres, rehabilitation and vocational training centres, and community services.

-This charity report is an update that is being reviewed by effect:hope.
+This charity report is an update that is currently under review by effect:hope.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December